oliviawestmacottssw/SSW.Rules.Content/rules/data---dates---do-you-make-sure-you-have-valid-date-data-in-your-database/rule.md

-- Using Validation Queries
+- ​Using Validation Queries

 > You can run validation queries to ensure no rubbish date data gets into your database.

-- Using Constraints
+- ​Using Constraints